 Dual band refers to Wi-Fi routers that support both 2.4 GHz and 5 GHz bands.
 Using a dual band router allows you to get the "best of both worlds".
 Higher speeds and lower interference for 5 GHz devices, and wider range for 2.4 GHz devices.
 It is very common for modern Wi-Fi routers to support dual band functionality.

-Maximizing the amount of non-overlapping channels.
+If you have a 5 GHz router, consider using 20 MHz for maximizing the amount of non-overlapping channels.
 Regardless of using 2.4 GHz or 5 GHz, 20 MHz leaves you with the largest amount of non-overlapping channels.
-This makes sense for high-density deployments and areas where interference is a major problem.
+20 MHz makes sense for high-density deployments and areas where interference is a major problem.

 There are two common use cases for 80 MHz: mesh backhaul and bridging.
 However, any application where distances are minimal and there isn't too much congestion can make sense for 80 MHz.

 Conceptually, the takeaway here is that you must strike a balance between compatibility, throughput, and interference.
 While it seems intuitive that the right answer is always "up the width if you can", it just isn't that simple.

 Interference from overlapping channels can wreak havoc on network speeds, so you must account for it.
 This is particularly important in cities, industrial areas, and large businesses where high levels of wireless traffic are common.